Mortgage Q&A: “Mortgage rates vs. home prices.”

 Total paid including interest: $296,546.00

-As you can see, buying the home at the higher price with the lower mortgage rate results in both a lower monthly mortgage payment and significantly less interest paid throughout the loan.
+As you can see, buying the home at the higher price point with the lower mortgage rate results in both a cheaper monthly mortgage payment and significantly less interest paid over the loan term.

-That could also make qualifying easier with regard to the debt-to-income ratio requirement.
+That could also make qualifying easier with regard to the debt-to-income ratio requirement mortgage lenders impose.